Synthetic Biology Workstation

 RapidPick Lite Colony Picker

-The RapidPick Basic consists of the RapidPick MP colony-picking instrument only.
-The RapidPick MP is the fastest, most accurate automated multi-pin colony picking system in the world.
+The RapidPick MP is the fastest, most accurate automated multi-pin colony picking system in the world with over 99% inoculation rates and typical speeds of picking over 2,400 bacterial colonies per hour.
+The small footprint saves lab space, allows for easy cleaning and fits into microbiome chambers and biosafety hoods.
 The RapiPick MP is at the heart of the Complete and Lite systems which include robotic plate loading, media filling as well as other features, such as plate sealing in the RapidPick Complete Workcell.

-The RapidPick Basic unit is intended for researchers who need the accuracy and high outgrowth rates of the RapidPick colony-picker, but whose workload doesn’t require the added automation available in the Complete or Lite systems.
+The RapidPick MP is intended for researchers who need the accuracy and high outgrowth rates of the RapidPick colony-picker, but whose workload doesn’t require the added automation available in the Complete or Lite systems.

 Hudson’s RapidPick SP is a single-pin version of Hudson’s widely acclaimed RapidPick multi-pin colony-picker and re-arrayer.
 Like the RapidPick and RapidPick Lite, the RapidPick SP has all the features needed by users in today’s molecular biology environment.